flammie/omorfi/index.md

 here](https://webchat.freenode.net/)).
 The google group discussion list omorfi-devel@groups.google.com ([Google groups web interface here](https://groups.google.com/forum/#!forum/omorfi-devel)) can also be used, it may require subscription but is very low volume.
+Suggestions, bug reports, corrections and new lexical data can be sent using [github's omorfi issue tracker](//github.com/flammie/omorfi/issues).

 If, for some reason, you wish to discuss in private, authors’ private emails can be used as contact, but prefer public chats for general usage etc., questions as the archive of frequently asked questions will surely benefit everyone.
 For bug reports use the issue functionality on this site, or even pull requests.

 ## Alternatives of omorfi